 This post features a compilation of photos from our living room and dining nook.
-Since I’m often changing things around I’d thought I’d share some of the looks I’ve tried out in this space!
+Since I’m often changing things around I’d thought I’d share some of the various looks I’ve tried out in this space!

 When choosing an area rug I consider whether the pattern will complement or clash with its surroundings and I look for colors which will mix well with my decor.